MPh-py/MPh/docs/demonstrations.md

 ```

 In this demonstration, we will solve the model [`capacitor.mph`][capa]
-from the [`tests`][tests] folder of the source-code [repository][repo],
-the same model we used in the [Tutorial](tutorial).
-We want to sweep
+from the [Tutorial](tutorial).
+We want to sweep the electrode distance
-the electrode distance d and calculate the capacitance C for each value
+d and calculate the capacitance C for each value of the distance,
-of the distance, ranging from 0.5 to 5 mm.
+ranging from 0.5 to 5 mm.
 ```python
 values = [0.5, 1.0, 1.5, 2.0, 2.5, 3.0, 3.5, 4.0, 4.5, 5.0]
 ```